-Innovation in corporate T&E expense management has traditionally focused on cost control and compliance – minimize the time (and therefore cost) of expense submission, approval and reimbursement, and streamline corporate travel spend by enforcing policies more rigorously.
+Innovation in corporate T&E expense management has traditionally focused on cost control and compliance – minimise the time (and therefore cost) of expense submission, approval and reimbursement, and streamline corporate travel spend by enforcing policies more rigorously.
 My belief is that in both respects, we’ll see diminishing returns from now on.
 With sophisticated OCR and smart business rules, the expense submission and approval process has been significantly reduced, so the amount of time that can be further shaved off the process is limited.
-In addition, many companies have done such a good job of optimizing their travel spend that further savings can only be achieved by lowering the standard of travel.
+In addition, many companies have done such a good job of optimising their travel spend that further savings can only be achieved by lowering the standard of travel.

 Related: Do You Know the True Cost of Sales?

-As a result, I see future requirements from organizations from their expense solutions on spend optimization: instead of reducing spend, make sure that employee expense is delivering the desired business benefits.
+As a result, I see future requirements from organisations from their expense solutions on spend optimisation: instead of reducing spend, make sure that employee expense is delivering the desired business benefits.
 With the launch of Chrome River PROSPER last year, we took the first step on this journey.
-PROSPER is a solution which allows sales teams to easily allocate expense spend to specific clients, prospects and opportunities within their organizations’ CRM solutions, in order to more effectively measure spend versus revenue generated.
+PROSPER is a solution which allows sales teams to easily allocate expense spend to specific clients, prospects and opportunities within their organisations’ CRM solutions, in order to more effectively measure spend versus revenue generated.
 This allows sales and finance leadership to make smarter decisions on budget planning, and also which types of spend to invest in more heavily.

 As expense analytics capabilities continue to improve and travel and finance teams can get deeper insight into spend and outcome, I’m sure that we’ll see greater innovation in this field.